e-krebs/check/README.md

 - ...

 # try it out
-To try it out, clone the repository, have a look at files in the `src/example` folder: `example.ts` & `exemple.test.ts`
+To try it out, clone the repository, have a look at files in the `src/example` folder: `example.ts` & test files.

-You can first run the test using `jest` with `yarn jest` → one test will fail because of how `jest` execute the tests. ❌
+You can first run the test using `jest` with `yarn jest` → 3 tests will fail, 1 because it's supposed to, and 2 because of how `jest` execute the tests. ❌

-You can then run the test using this new framework with `yarn check` → all test will pass. ✔
+You can then run the test using this new framework with `yarn check` → 1 test will fail (it's supposed to) and all other will pass. ✔

 # what's included
 - one optional argument: config file path